What Are Eyeglasses Lenses Made Of?

-We often refer to spectacles as glasses, but if you’ve owned a pair of modern glasses, you’ve almost certainly noticed that they aren’t actually made of glass.
+We often refer to eyeglasses as simply glasses, but if you’ve owned a pair of modern eyeglasses, you’ve almost certainly noticed that your eyeglass lenses aren’t actually made of glass.

-The reality is that, in fact, plastic lenses have many important attributes that make them much more appropriate for prescription eyeglasses than actual glass.
+Plastic lenses have many important properties that make them a lot better for prescription eyeglasses than actual glass.

-First off, and most obviously: They are impact resistant and shatter proof which makes them much more suited for outdoor activities and sports.
+They’re impact-resistant and shatterproof which makes them much more suited for outdoor activities and sports.